Bible passages on transgender &

 appearance, but the LORD looketh on the heart."

-This could be interpreted as supporting the acceptance of transgenderism and
+This could be interpreted as supporting the acceptance of people who identify as transgender or

 person's physical appearance -- their genetic gender.
 On the other hand, God